+- Recognise and describe personal health status.

+- Recognise and describe how health status is evaluated and measured by self and others, including the AIHW and Mission Australia.

+- Recognise and describe the significance of mental health and wellbeing for young people's health status.

+- Recognise and describe how the definitions, philosophies and representations of health have changed over the past century and inform the study of health

+- pathogenic and salutogenic perspectives

+- dimensions of health

+- static and dynamic health

+- cultural perspectives

+- Recognise and describe the Health inquiry model for Unit 1, including

+- overarching salutogenic approach

+- the Ottawa Charter overarching strategies

+- health literacy as an overarching resource

+- social justice as an overarching resource

+- river of life metaphor

+- barriers and enablers

+- personal, social and community resources

+- stressors.

+- Recognise and describe how health determinants influence behaviour

+- physical determinants, e.g. genetic factors, biological factors and biomedical factors

+- psycho-sociocultural determinants, e.g. cognitive function, stress, health behaviours, culture, media, education, employment, income, family, neighbourhood, peers, social inclusion, self-esteem, social cohesion, government policies and resources

+- economic/environmental determinants, e.g. resources, health systems, wealth, landscape, climate, chemical factors and human-made factors.

+- Recognise and describe the physiological responses to stressful stimuli and positive stimuli and locus of control such as

+- production of adrenaline and cortisol, including the fight-flight reaction to stress

+- actions of dopamine, oxytocin, and serotonin and noradrenalin as positive brain neurotransmitters

+- emotions

+- feelings

-- Recognise and describe how health determinants influence behaviour - physical determinants, e.g. genetic factors, biological factors and biomedical factors - psycho-sociocultural determinants, e.g. cognitive function, stress, health behaviours, culture, media, education, employment, income, family, neighbourhood, peers, social inclusion, self-esteem, social cohesion, government policies and resources - economic/environmental determinants, e.g. resources, health systems, wealth, landscape, climate, chemical factors and human-made factors. - Recognise and describe the physiological responses to stressful stimuli and positive stimuli and locus of control such as - production of adrenaline and cortisol, including the fight-flight reaction to stress - actions of dopamine, oxytocin, and serotonin and noradrenalin as positive brain neurotransmitters - negative emotions - positive emotions - neuroplasticity how the brain is adaptable and dynamic. - Define and describe resilience and critique its significance as a general resistance resource for health status by considering the objective elements of wellbeing, including optimism, physical activity, nutrition and sleep. - Apply research skills and processes to critique how resilience is influenced by intrinsically related physical, mental, emotional, social and spiritual dimensions of health. - Apply research skills and processes to critique how resilience is influenced by external developmental assets and internal developmental assets (Search Institute 2016) - external assets related to support, empowerment, boundaries and expectations, and constructive use of time - internal assets related to commitment to learning, positive values, social competencies and positive identity. - Critique the importance of resilience and personal agency as resources across the life course and the influence on - education, work, family life and health trajectories - key transitions across the life course - challenges presented by critical moments, life events and turning points. - Critique the influence of eustress and stress on their own and others' resilience from salutogenically and pathogenically oriented perspectives - pathogenically oriented perspective emphasises risk and harm reduction - salutogenically oriented perspective emphasises assets according to positive psychology to build resilience.
+- neuroplasticity how the brain is adaptable and dynamic.

+- Define and describe resilience and critique its significance as a general resistance resource for health status by considering the objective elements of wellbeing, including optimism, physical activity, nutrition and sleep. - Apply research skills and processes to critique how resilience is influenced by intrinsically related physical, mental, emotional, social and spiritual dimensions of health. - Apply research skills and processes to critique how resilience is influenced by external developmental assets and internal developmental assets (Search Institute 2016) - external assets related to support, empowerment, boundaries and expectations, and constructive use of time - internal assets related to commitment to learning, positive values, social competencies and positive identity. - Critique the importance of resilience and personal agency as resources across the life course and the influence on - education, work, family life and health trajectories - key transitions across the life course - challenges presented by critical moments, life events and turning points. - Critique the influence of eustress and stress on their own and others' resilience from salutogenically and pathogenically oriented perspectives - pathogenically oriented perspective emphasises risk and harm reduction - salutogenically oriented perspective emphasises assets according to positive psychology to build resilience.